SillyTavern/Extension-VRM/README.md

     - Animation files should be VRM compatible, you can use a tool like XR animation (https://github.com/ButzYung/SystemAnimatorOnline) to convert fbx/bvh animation file.
     - You can create animation groups by having file with same name ending with different numbers for example: "idle1.bvh", "idle2.bhv", "idle3.bvh" will be considered as one group "idle" and when selected in a mapping a random one will played when triggered, can be use to add variety to animations.
     - You can get curated animations from this repository: https://github.com/test157t/VRM-Animations-Pack-For-Silly-Tavern
-    - Nitral has some tutorial video about how to use the extension and the animation repo: TODO
+    - Nitral has some tutorial video about how to use the extension and the animation repo: https://www.youtube.com/@nitralai